angelomilan/ethereum-guides/README.md

 Ethereum guides for dummies

-If you want to contribute, just follow me @angelomilan I'll follow you back and we can direct message
+If you want to contribute, just follow me @angelomilan I'll follow you back so we can direct message